-The Governor of Bermuda is appointed by Her Majesty the Queen, on the advice of the British Prime Minister and holds office during Her Majesty’s pleasure.
-The Governor is responsible for upholding the Bermuda Constitution and for other duties as assigned by the Queen or her Ministers.
+The Governor of Bermuda is appointed by Her Majesty The Queen on the advice of the British Prime Minister and holds office during Her Majesty’s pleasure.
+The Governor is responsible for upholding the Bermuda Constitution.

 Responsibilities of the Governor of Bermuda

-Under Section 62 of the Bermuda Constitution Order 1968, the Governor’s primary responsibilities in Bermuda of the Governor are external affairs, defence, internal security, and the police.
+Under Section 62 of the Bermuda Constitution Order 1968, the Governor’s primary responsibilities in Bermuda include external affairs, defence (including the armed forces), internal security and the police.
 The Governor is the Commander-in-Chief of the Royal Bermuda Regiment.

-British Ministers expect Governors to observe international obligations and to protect key values, such as the independence of the judiciary, the political impartiality of the public service, and integrity in the administration of justice.
+Governors are expected to observe international obligations and to protect key values, such as the independence of the Judiciary, the political impartiality of the public service and integrity in the administration of justice.
 The Governor works closely with the elected Government of Bermuda and meets weekly with the Premier.